CastielEX/Lab_1_TMPS/README.md

 ## Task : Build an app that will follow SOLID Principles using an OOP programing language

+## Theory :
+### S - Single Responsibility Principle: a class should have only one reason to change.

+### O - Open/Closed Principle: entities should be open for extension but closed for modification.

+### L - Liskov Substitution Principle: subtypes must be substitutable for their base types.

+### I - Interface Segregation Principle: clients should not be forced to depend on interfaces they do not use.

+### D - Dependency Inversion Principle: high-level modules should not depend on low-level modules.
+Both should depend on abstractions.

 ## Description :
 For this task I decided to create a simple calculator app that will follow all those principles and will be easy to implement.
 For an OOP language I picked Python cause is a short codding language in comparasion with Java for ex. and relative easy to learn